Akiiki/coding/scripts/eris_dev/README.md

 Note you should only ever run this script once.

 You should now be some user (not root).
-Change to his directory:

-`cd ~/coding/scripts/eris_dev`

 As this new user, run:

 `sudo usermod -a -G docker $USER`

 to give the user permission to access the docker daemon.

-Log out and ssh back in with the new user.
+Log out and ssh back in with the new user and go back to the directory

+`cd coding/scripts/eris_dev`

 ## Install golang
+Check that version is up to date

 `source ./install_go.sh`